By Emily Chicklis

 Just last month, Netflix premiered yet another hit series.
 No big news there, except that this particular series is a rather unfortunate one.
 If you are a lover of happy endings, read no further, because writer Daniel Handler and director Barry Sonnenfeld have combined their talents to create another screen adaption of Handler’s “A Series of Unfortunate Events.”

-Handler wrote the original series of books under the pseudonym Lemony Snicket, much more familiar name to his fans.
-Embodying Snicket as the story’s narrator (and a character with an extensive history), Handler spun the darkly humorous tale of three orphans who are to inherit an enormous fortune, were they not constantly pursued by the villainous Count Olaf.
+Handler wrote the original series of books under the pseudonym Lemony Snicket, a much more familiar name to his fans.
+Embodying Snicket as the story’s narrator (and a character with an extensive backstory), Handler spun the darkly humorous tale of three orphans who are to inherit an enormous fortune, were they not constantly pursued by the villainous Count Olaf.